-Some studies have demonstrated improvement in at least one clinical outcome, such as measures of asthma control,^{952,955} lung function,212 quality of life, reduced 1++ risk of activity limitation,212 and school absenteeism, exacerbations, and use of unscheduled care.212 Other trials, however, have shown no impact on asthma control or use of healthcare resources.951,953
+Some studies have demonstrated improvement in at least one clinical outcome, such as measures of asthma control, 952, 955 lung function, 212 quality of life, reduced risk of activity limitation, 212 and school absenteeism, exacerbations, and use of unscheduled care.
+212 Other trials, however, have shown no impact on asthma control or use of healthcare resources.
+951, 953

-These interventions are heterogeneous, and the impact of the telemonitoring is likely to be strongly influenced by the demographic context (deprivation status and cultural background^{212, 952}), and the level of professional support provided (frequency of monitoring,^{212, 954} personalisation of feedback,954 access to case-1++ management support952).
-People with poorly-controlled asthma have the potential 1+ to gain more by engaging with telemonitoring than those whose control is already optimal.955 Telehealthcare-supported self management offered no clinical benefits over care delivered in traditional ways that was already guideline standard.953
+These interventions are heterogeneous, and the impact of the telemonitoring is likely to be strongly influenced by the demographic context (deprivation status and cultural background), and the level of professional support provided (frequency of monitoring, personalisation of feedback, access to case-management support).

+People with poorly-controlled asthma have the potential to gain more by engaging with telemonitoring than those whose control is already optimal.
+Telehealthcare-supported self management offered no clinical benefits over care delivered in traditional ways that was already guideline standard.
+The standard of the stand